The lead administration for the Creative Industries work sector is the Government of Jersey.

-The work sector is concentrating on three main themes agreed by ministers at the Jersey summit in November 2013:
+The work sector is currently concentrating on three main themes agreed by ministers at the Jersey summit in November 2017:

-The 1st British-Irish Council Creative Industries Ministerial meeting was held at the Jersey Museum hosted by Assistant Economic Development Minister, Deputy Murray Norton, who leads on the Culture portfolio, for Economic Development.
+The 2nd British-Irish Council Creative Industries Ministerial meeting was held at the L ‘Horizon Hotel in Jersey, hosted by Assistant Minister, Economic Development, Tourism, Sport and Culture Department, Deputy Murray Norton.

 The meeting focused on the outcome of the work programme that was agreed at the first Ministerial in 2015, with the three key areas being:-